 If you’re prone to bouts of anger, you may be habituated to the dopamine high that it gives you.

 Yep, anger stimulates the reward centers and can become an addictive habit.

 So when you feel that pull to get angry, you might find it helpful to notice how similar it is to a drug craving.
 Because that’s what it is.

 Once you start to make different choices, and you’re not angry as often, or for as long, just be aware that you might, strangely, miss the feeling.
 Don’t be surprised if you have withdrawal symptoms.

-Anger is not synonymous with abusive, assholish, or destructive behavior
+Anger is not synonymous with being abusive, destructive, or assholish

 I worked with a couple who fought.
-They took turns being mean to each other, then feeling remorseful and guilty, back and forth.
+Like a ping pong game, they took turns being mean to each other, then feeling remorseful and guilty, back and forth.

-They both thought they were supposed to not get angry, that it was some kind of moral failing.
+They both thought they were supposed to not get angry, and that their anger was some kind of moral failing.

 Their previous relationship counselor tended to try to reason the anger away, which only served to validate those beliefs further, without actually helping.